ryan-pro/RhythmGame/README.md

 # BeatNova
 **BeatNova** is a rhythm game developed as a portfolio project.
 Styled after games like Chunithm, Arcaea, and Guitar Hero, players are tasked with tapping notes as they travel down a track in sync with the music.

 This project is targeting mobile devices, and has been tested on Android.
 It is playable on PC in a development context.
+Using Unity 2022.3.29f for development.

 ## Project Overview
 Rhythm games pose challenges unique to their genre, and it's what drew me to try making one myself.
 In particular, synchronization between audio and visual presentation is critical; if the music and notes are out of sync by even a little bit, then the game becomes a frustrating mess to play.